siddarthjha/ML/Factor Analysis/README.md

 2. Sample size should be greater than the size of the factor.

-3. There should nopt be multi-collinearity.
+3. There should not be any multi-collinearity.

 4. No homoscedasicity(All variables having same variance) between variables.